 Initially summed up by the neologism “Euroatlantic integration” the Lithuania’s alignment to the west divulged into pro-European and pro-US stances as the agendas of the former Cold War allies separated.
 Under former US citizen president Valdas Adamkus (1998-2009) Lithuania was staunchly pro-American but later drifted to a more and more pro-European stance.

 Lithuanian relations with the neighbors varies.
 While cordial with Latvia and Estonia, the Lithuanian-Polish relations are frequently marred by the issues of Polish minority in Lithuania and the Lithuanian minority in Poland.
 Despite this, Poland remains a close ally of Lithuania, unlike Belarus.
-Lithuania harbors emigrant opposition against the Belarusian president Alexander Lukashenko, named the “Last dictator of Europe”.
-Belarus, similarly to Russia and Israel, fails to try the people who participated in the Soviet Genocide of Lithuanians.
+Lithuania harbors emigrant opposition against the Belarusian president Alexander Lukashenko, popularly known in Lithuania as the “Last dictator of Europe”.
+Belarus, similarly to Russia and Israel, has failed to try the people who participated in the Soviet Genocide of Lithuanians.

 Under president V. Adamkus Lithuania supported the pro-democracy rallies in post-Soviet countries like Georgia and Ukraine.
-Remarkable relations with Georgia were developed and Lithuania positioned itself as a bridge between the Europe's East and West.
-Under D. Grybauskaitė this was supplanted by so-called “pragmatic policy” that evaluated other countries by their economic importance rather than democracy record.
-Hopes that this would improve economy were left unfulfilled.
-Not strange, knowing that Lithuania’s GNP per capita surpasses that of every single pro-Russian post-Soviet country, in some cases by 500%.
+Remarkable relations with Georgia were developed and Lithuania positioned itself as the bridge between the Europe's East and West.
+Under the president Grybauskaitė (2009) this was initially supplanted by a so-called “pragmatic policy” that evaluated other countries by their economic importance rather than democracy record.
+The hopes that this would improve economy were left unfulfilled.
+Not surprising, knowing that Lithuania’s GNP per capita surpasses that of every single pro-Russian post-Soviet country, in some cases by 500%.
 After the Russian invasion of Ukraine in 2014, Lithuania re-adopted a policy more critical of Russia.

 Regardless of political leanings, most politicians support the goal of "energetic independence", which means costly projects to connect Lithuanian gas, power and other networks to Western Europe.
-Currently, many networks are integrated into the ex-Soviet system, making Russia a nearly-monopolist supplier able to sell at above-market rates as a form of political pressure.
+For decades, many networks were integrated into the ex-Soviet system, making Russia a nearly-monopolist supplier able to sell at above-market rates as a form of political pressure.

-Relations with other countries than named here are negligible, but Lithuania maintains embassies in Japan, Egypt and the People’s Republic of China for economic ties.
+Relations with other countries than named here are negligible, but Lithuania maintains embassies in Japan, Egypt, South Africa and the People’s Republic of China for economic ties.